3qnexx/nexxPLAY-android/readme.md

 ## Changelog

+### v6.2.01
+- fixed an Issue with SeekButton Overrides

 ### v6.2.00
 - Chromecast is now officially supported
 - android 12L is now officially supported and default Target